Mitigating Cross-Image Information Leakage in Multi-Image Understanding with Large Vision-Language Models

 \subsection{Ablation Study}

-We conduct an ablation study to assess each component in FOCUS.
+We conduct ablation studies to assess each component in FOCUS.
 All experiments are conducted on the Mantis validation set using Qwen2.5-VL 7B.
 If not specified, we set noise scale $\lambda = 0.3$ and weighting $\alpha = 0.4$.

-\paragraph{Effect of Noise Type.} In Table~\ref{tab:ablation_combined} (a), we compare three types of noise: Gaussian, Impulse, and Uniform for masking non-target images during FOCUS inference.
+\textbf{Effect of Noise Type.} In Table~\ref{tab:ablation_combined} (a), we compare three types of noise: Gaussian, Impulse, and Uniform for masking non-target images during FOCUS inference.
 Although all noise variants serve to suppress irrelevant image cues, their effectiveness varies.
 Uniform noise yields the highest accuracy at 76.19\%.
 In contrast, Gaussian and Impulse noise achieves comparatively lower accuracy.

-\paragraph{Effect of $\lambda$ (Noise Scale).} Table~\ref{tab:ablation_combined} (b) reports the effect of the noise strength $\lambda$, which controls how much noise is applied to non-target images.
+\textbf{Effect of $\lambda$ (Noise Scale).} Table~\ref{tab:ablation_combined} (b) reports the effect of the noise strength $\lambda$, which controls how much noise is applied to non-target images.
 A low value $\lambda = 0.1$ moderately improves performance to 71.43\%, but is insufficient to fully suppress leakage.
 A high value $\lambda = 1.0$ degrades performance to 52.38\% by overly corrupting the image.
 Our default setting $\lambda = 0.3$ yields the highest performance at 76.19\%, demonstrating that balancing semantic masking and structural retention is key.

-\paragraph{Effect of $\alpha$ (Weight).} Table~\ref{tab:ablation_combined} (c) shows how varying the contrastive weight $\alpha$ subtracting noise reference $f_\text{noise}$ affects performance.
+\textbf{Effect of $\alpha$ (Weight).} Table~\ref{tab:ablation_combined} (c) shows how the contrastive weight $\alpha$ used to subtract noise reference $f_\text{noise}$ affects performance.
 A small $\alpha = 0.1$ achieves 66.67\%, indicating a benefit from incorporating the noise-only reference.
 Increasing $\alpha$ to 0.4 (our choice) leads to the best result at 76.19\%.
 However, setting $\alpha = 1.0$ reduces performance to 61.90\%, likely due to over-suppressing the clean image logits.
 This suggests that contrastive suppression should be applied carefully to preserve essential signal while reducing information leakage.